realeroberto/peppol.agid.gov.it/en/_posts/news/2020-03-16-consultazione-ddt.md

 Any future change to the NSO, aimed at supporting DDT, will be communicated by the Ministry of Economy and Finance and will also be confirmed by AgID.

-The draft specification on PEPPOL BIS Despatch Advice 3.0 can be consulted at this [link](https://notier.regione.emilia-romagna.it/docs/) [PEPPOL BIS 3 section (other processes)].
+The draft specification on PEPPOL BIS Despatch Advice 3.0 can be consulted on the [technical specifications website](https://peppol-docs.agid.gov.it/) [PEPPOL BIS 3 section (other processes)].

 The consultation roadmap includes: